vargalaszlo87/JFET_transfer_characteristic/README.md

-# JFET transfer characteristic.
+# JFET transfer characteristic

-This C project calculates the transfer characteristics of a JFET based on a SPICE model.
+This C project calculates the transfer characteristic of a JFET based on a SPICE model.
 In this case the model is the 2N3819 N-channel JFET.
 Optimization by Rd and Rs requires a nonlinear approximate solution.
 I use the newton method.

 ## SPICE model